In honour of Earth Day 2022 our fave is: reduce - reuse - recycle… by using CONSIGNMENT SHOPS!

 As a slightly belated celebration of summer, I’m going out to explore some of Toronto’s larger, odder, and more spectacular parks, starting with one of the newest additions to their ranks — a park that has the distinction of being mostly paved.
 It also has a roof.
 With cars on it.

 The average Canadian produces 777 kilograms of garbage every year according to a report by the Conference Board of Canada.

 Solar energy is becoming more accessible, and solar panels are being integrated into much more sophisticated gadgets than calculators.
 The use of this non-polluting and renewable energy is growing at a rate of 35 per cent a year internationally, according to the Canadian Solar Industry Association.

 Did you know that people who commute by bicycle are so healthy that they are 39 per cent less likely to die (of any cause) than those who don’t ride bicycles?
 And that if you cycle on a daily basis, you will look ten years younger?

-Health professionals widely recognize how housing can affect our health, and with very good reason.
+Health professionals widely recognize how housing can affect our health.
 Poor housing conditions lead to a variety of health problems.
-Some of the most frequent complications in Canada are asthma, respiratory infections, injuries, and last but not least mental disorders associated mainly with unstable households.

-My garden is like heaven for me, as you might have noticed from a couple of my previous posts.
-In one of my last articles, I introduced some of the gardening concepts of the future.
-This article aims to present a fascinating gardening idea as well — one that is very much a part of our past, present, and future: the ever-trendy forest gardening.
+This article aims to present a fascinating gardening idea – one that is very much a part of our past, present, and future: the ever-trendy forest gardening.

 TerraCycle is on a mission to eliminate the idea of waste.
 We do this by creating waste collection programs for previously non-recyclable, or difficult-to-recycle, waste.
 The collected waste is then converted into new products, ranging from recycled park benches to upcycled backpacks.